tytydraco/yessleep/out/My_Homemade_Kombucha.md

 “Yes, I am sure.”
 I answered, trying to assure her, even though, with my ADHD brain, I had no way to remember how the herb looked already almost 3 months ago… “Besides, the herb is dried, how could it catch mold?”.

-“Okay, okay, try it if you wish, but it will not go near my month!” was her final exclamation.
+“Okay, okay, try it if you wish, but it will not go near my mouth!” was her final exclamation.

 \*\*\*